VacantTarnished/StarcademyPrologTA/readme.md

+# Disclaimer
+This is no longer in Development and is serverely bugged and doesn't work and will never work.
+If you want it to work you will have to do that yourself and if you want you can make a pull request to fix it.

 # A small text adventure game made with prolog
 ## Starcademy - A Star Wars based Text Adventure
 ## What is this game about?